Corporate taxes in France and French corporate tax rates

 - The Cotisation Foncière des Entreprises (CFE), based the rateable value of the business property;

-- The Cotisation sur la Valeur Ajoutée des Entreprises (CVAE), a based on the ‘value added’ each year by the business.
+- The Cotisation sur la Valeur Ajoutée des Entreprises (CVAE) – the CVAE French tax is based on the ‘value added’ each year by the business.

-An accountant (expert comptable) can advise on taxation, charges, the law and any available rebates for example.
-Find an accountant through the French accountants’ professional body the ‘l’Ordre des Expert-Comptables or local Chamber of Commerce, or consider using an affiliated accounting centre.
+An accountant (expert comptable) can advise on French corporate taxation, social security charges, tax law and any available French tax refunds for example.
+You can find an accountant through the French accountants’ professional body ‘l’Ordre des Expert-Comptables or the local Chamber of Commerce, or consider using an affiliated accounting centre.

 - www.impots.gouv.fr is the official website for the French tax authority.

 APCE – Accueil Professionnels et Entreprises – the national organisation for start-ups in France.

 - Centre de Formalités des Entreprises or CFE, the organisation responsible for handling business registration throughout France.
 There are different offices for each type of business.

 - Direccte (Directions régionales des entreprises, de la concurrence, de la consommation, du travail et de l'emploi).

 - INPI – the Institut National de la Propriété Industrielle, which deals with trademarks, patents, designs and company names.